kiraum/xpto-terraform/README.md

 # xpto-terraform

 This repository contains Terraform configurations for managing AWS infrastructure for the XPTO project.
+The main goal is to maintain a secure infrastructure while keeping costs low by maximizing the use of the AWS Free Tier (https://aws.amazon.com/free/).

 ## Project Structure